 Divorced spouses who had more than one marriage that lasted at least 10 years do not receive multiple benefit checks, one for each marriage.
 But the SSA does automatically choose the former marriage that will yield the largest benefit to the ex-spouse.
 Divorced spouses generally cannot collect benefits on their former spouse's record unless their later marriage ends (whether by death, divorce, or annulment).

-For more information on benefits for divorced spouses, click here.
+For more information on benefits for divorced spouses, visit the SSA website.

-Finally, the widow (if not divorced) of a deceased worker or his children under age 18 are entitled to a lump sum death benefit of $255.
+Finally, the surviving spouse (if not divorced) of a deceased worker or, if there is no spouse, the children under age 18 are entitled to a lump sum death benefit of $255.